pocomane/brewed-in-the-apocalypse/bita.md

 As you will see the characters may ending having different special moves other than the common ones shared by all of them.
 This may suggest that having a move enable somehow the character to perform some action.
 This is not the case.
-If a character may or may not perform an action is prescribed only by the fiction.
+If a character may or may not perform an action is prescribed only by their traits, harms and tags, and from the circumstances in the fiction.
 If a character can do something, when ey do it, the move is triggered.
 Different set of moves is introduced only to differentiate the outcomes per player.

 ```
 Bob - ok in this setting there is a move triggered "When you try to